jadupl2/sadmin/README.md

-# SADMIN Tools 0.93.0
+# SADMIN Tools version 0.93.0

-If you are a Unix system administrator who is taking care of multiple servers, you probably created some scripts to help you keeping your environment stable.
+If you are a Unix system administrator and taking care of multiple servers, you probably created some scripts to help you keeping your environment under control.
+SADMIN surely can help you, improve and standardize the administration of your server farm.
 With SADMIN you can be alerted when something goes wrong, when a script fail or just to let you know that your script ran with success.
 You can received these alerts by email or on your mobile device using the '[Slack](https://slack.com/)' application.
-SADMIN surely can help you, improve and standardize the administration of your server farm.

 For more information visit the SADMIN web site at <https://www.sadmin.ca>.

 [See our latest release changelog](https://www.sadmin.ca/www/changelog.php).

 ## Some features of SADMIN Tools

-****

 **Web interface to ease your work**